MahmoudHegazi/myadmin_ver2.7/README.md

 ## Download Only version 2.7

+## How to login
+username: mmasokdoa
+password: mmasokdoa

 # please read how to use APP before download it

 *  I did in 10 lines something could take at least 4 pages to make it and more tables database